astikanand/astikanand.github.io/index.md

 # Astik Anand

-Passionate Geek with love for Computer Science, Economics, Sports and Adventures.
+Passionate Geek with love for Computer Science, Artificial Intelligence, Economics, Sports and Adventures.